Sports Betting Terms Explained

 Exotic/Exotics: Any wager other than a straight bet or parlay; can also be called a “prop” or “proposition wager.”

 Favorite: The expected straight-up winner in a game or event.
 Depending on the sport, the favorite will lay either odds or points.
-For example, in a football game, if a team is a 2.5-point favorite, it will have to win by three points or more to be an ATS winner.
+For example, in an American football game, if a team is a 2.5-point favorite, it will have to win by three points or more to be an ATS winner.

 Fix/fixed: When a competitor or official of a game or event intentionally alters the result of that game/event.
 Resulting in a partially or completely predetermined outcome.
 Basically it means someone is cheating to gain an advantage.